SHAREHOLDERS AGREEMENT

 Any new shares proposed to be issued by the Company pursuant to Corporations Act 2001 s.
 254A shall first be offered to each existing Shareholder pro rata to their existing shareholding at the proposed issue price (the "Pre-Emptive Right"), by written notice specifying the number of shares, the price, and the offer period (not less than fifteen (15) business days).
 A Shareholder's failure to subscribe for their pro rata entitlement shall not affect the validity of the issue to other Shareholders or the proposed third-party subscriber.
 Any issue of shares without compliance with this clause, or at a price below fair market value, shall require the prior written approval of all Shareholders.
 The Shareholders acknowledge the variation of class rights provisions in Corporations Act 2001 s.
 246B.

 A "Deadlock" occurs when: (a) the board is unable to pass a resolution on a matter requiring board approval after two (2) consecutive meetings convened for that purpose; or (b) the Shareholders are unable to pass a resolution on a Reserved Matter after two (2) attempts.
 In the event of a Deadlock, the Shareholders shall first attempt to resolve the matter by good faith negotiation for a period of thirty (30) days.
-If the Deadlock is not resolved, either Shareholder may by written notice invoke the dispute resolution mechanism in clause 12 of this Agreement.
+If the Deadlock is not resolved, either Shareholder may by written notice invoke the dispute resolution mechanism below.
 If the Deadlock remains unresolved after dispute resolution, any Shareholder may require the winding up of the Company in accordance with the Corporations Act 2001 s.
-461(1)(k).
+461(1)(k) on just and equitable grounds.

-Any dispute arising out of or relating to this Agreement shall first be submitted to mediation before a mediator agreed by the parties (or, failing agreement within ten (10) business days, a mediator nominated by the Resolution Institute of Australia), in the State of New South Wales.
+Any dispute arising out of or relating to this Agreement shall first be subject to good-faith negotiation between senior representatives for 15 business days.
+If unresolved, the dispute shall be submitted to mediation before a mediator agreed by the parties (or, failing agreement within ten (10) business days, a mediator nominated by the Resolution Institute of Australia), in the capital city of New South Wales.
 If mediation does not resolve the dispute within forty-five (45) days of the appointment of the mediator, the dispute shall be finally resolved by binding arbitration administered by the Australian Centre for International Commercial Arbitration (ACICA) in New South Wales, in accordance with the ACICA Arbitration Rules, by a single arbitrator.
 The arbitral award shall be final and binding.

 NON-COMPETITION AFTER EXIT